James Harold Elmsley

-Early life
+Early life and military career

 Elmsley was born in Toronto in 1878, and was the great-grandson of John Elmsley, who had been in turn Chief Justice of Upper Canada during 1796–1802 and then Chief Justice of Lower Canada in 1802–1805.
 He received his education first in Toronto, followed by time spent at Cardinal Newman’s College in Birmingham, England, and The Oratory School at Edgbaston.
 He showed an interest in horses from an early age, and, upon returning to Toronto, he won prizes in the saddle class at the Toronto Exhibition in 1899.

-Military career

 Second Boer War

-Elmsley joined the Canadian Militia as a boy, and was commissioned as a provisional 2nd Lieutenant in the Governor General's Body Guard, transferring shortly thereafter to the Royal Canadian Dragoons.
+Elmsley joined the Canadian Militia as a boy, and was commissioned as a provisional 2nd lieutenant in the Governor General's Body Guard, transferring shortly thereafter to the Royal Canadian Dragoons.
 He fought in the Second Boer War with the Canadian Mounted Rifles, and was aide-de-camp to MGen Sir Edward Hutton of the 1st Mounted Infantry Brigade.

-He became a 1st Lieutenant in 1898, and fought in several campaigns.
+He became a 1st lieutenant in 1898, and fought in several campaigns.
 He was wounded in the heart during the Battle of Leliefontein, where a friend took him promptly to the first aid station at which he subsequently survived.
 He was invalided home to Canada in 1900, but returned to South Africa for a second tour of duty in 1902, returning to Canada later that year.
 In his service there, he was awarded the following decorations:

 Between the wars

 After returning home, Elmsley was named as aide-de-camp to then Lieutenant Governor of Ontario Sir Oliver Mowat, and soon became a member of the Toronto Hunt and Polo Club (gaining a reputation as an avid polo player) and the Toronto Club.
 He married Athol Boulton in 1908.

-Elmsley remained with the Dragoons, being promoted to Captain in 1905 and Major in 1907.
+Elmsley remained with the Dragoons, being promoted to captain in 1905 and major in 1907.
 He also served with the British Army in India in 1906, and attended the Staff College, Camberley in 1913.